hunteke/temoa/docs/source/Documentation.rst

 Network Constraints
 ^^^^^^^^^^^^^^^^^^^

-These three constraints define the core of the Temoa model.
-Together, they create the algebraic network.
-The Demand constraint drives the "right side" of the energy system map, the ProcessBalance constraint ensures flow through a process, and the CommodityBalance constraint ensures flow between processes.
+These three constraints define the core of the Temoa model; together, they define the algebraic energy system network.

 .. autofunction:: temoa_rules.Demand_Constraint

-.. autofunction:: temoa_rules.ProcessBalance_Constraint

 .. autofunction:: temoa_rules.CommodityBalance_Constraint

+.. autofunction:: temoa_rules.CommodityBalanceAnnual_Constraint

 Physical and Operational Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These three constraints fine-tune the algebraic map created by the three previous constraints, based on various physical and operational real-world phenomena.
+These constraints fine-tune the model formulation to account for various physical and operational real-world phenomena.

 .. autofunction:: temoa_rules.BaseloadDiurnal_Constraint